GreptimeTeam/docs/docs/nightly/en/user-guide/continuous-aggregation/overview.md

 );
 ```

 Then create the flow `ngx_aggregation` to aggregate a series of aggregate functions, including `count`, `min`, `max`, `avg` of the `size` column, and the sum of all packets of size great than 550.
-The aggregation is calculated in 1-minute fixed windows of `access_time` column.
+The aggregation is calculated in 1-minute fixed windows of `access_time` column and also grouped by the `status` column.

 ```sql
 CREATE FLOW ngx_aggregation